bugtamer/areca-backup/docs/user/tutorial1.md

 ## Choosing your workspace

-As said before, we want to store our configuration in "/home/olivier/areca_workspace", so go to the "Workspace" menu, choose "Open Workspace" and select "/home/olivier/areca_workspace".
+As said before, we want to store our configuration in "`/home/olivier/areca_workspace`", so go to the "`Workspace`" menu, choose "`Open Workspace`" and select "`/home/olivier/areca_workspace`".

 ![](./images/open_ws.jpg)